TheDoc-JR/ADF/README.md

 ![Captura de pantalla 2022-09-26 002044](https://user-images.githubusercontent.com/108229433/192169831-30aeacee-9942-4460-9753-5228d8a59891.jpg)

-## 3-Add tests
+## 3-Add records
-When clicking the Add-tests button; a form appears in order to select what type of test we want to add data in.
+When clicking the Add-records button; a form appears in order to select what type of test we want to add data in.

 ![Captura de pantalla 2022-09-26 002108](https://user-images.githubusercontent.com/108229433/192169833-c386d568-7129-4dd0-95dc-9595379e2432.jpg)